vuejs/vuepress/packages/docs/docs/theme/inheritance.md

 }
 ```

-Now, if the user sets `themeConfig: { sidebarDepth: 2 }` in it's `.vuepress/config.js`.
+Now, if the user sets `themeConfig: { sidebarDepth: 2 }` in it’s `.vuepress/config.js`.
 The final value will be `2`.
-If he doesn't define it, then it will now default to `0`.
+If he doesn’t define it, then it will now default to `0`.

 ::: warning
-When overriding `themeConfig` values that are used by the parent theme, be sure that your default value is supported by it.
+When overriding `themeConfig` values that the parent theme uses, be sure that it supports your default value.
 :::

 ## Override Components